-Reflex epilepsies are rare.
-As the name suggests, they are epilepsies where some, or all, epileptic seizures happen as a result of a specific trigger.
+Reflex epilepsies are uncommon.
+They are epilepsies where all or nearly all seizures happen as a result of a specific trigger.

 Triggers can be thought of as external, for example looking at flashing or flickering lights or hearing specific music.
-Or they can be internal, for example thinking hard about something in particular.
+Or they can be internal, for example thinking hard about something in particular, like mathematical sums.

 Reading epilepsy usually starts in the teenage years.
-In this type of epilepsy, reading triggers brief jerks (usually in the jaw).
-If you carry on reading when the jerks are happening, you may go on to have a tonic-clonic seizure.
-Certain types of reading may be more likely to trigger seizures.
-These include reading aloud, reading complex texts and reading foreign languages.
+In this type of epilepsy, reading triggers brief jerks (myoclonic seizures) around the jaw and mouth.
+If you carry on reading when the jerks are happening, there is a risk you may go on to have a tonic-clonic seizure.
+Certain types of reading may be more likely to trigger seizures, especially reading aloud.

 Hot water epilepsy

-There are many other things that can trigger seizures.
-These include simple things, such as being touched or tapped.
-They also include more complex things, such as tooth brushing, eating, playing chess, doing mathematical sums, writing, solving puzzles and so on.
-If you have one of these epilepsies, your seizures are always triggered by the same, specific, thing.
+Researchers have written about many other things that can trigger seizures in people with reflex epilepsy.
+These include simple things, such as being touched or tapped, or being startled by a sudden noise.
+They also include more complex things, playing chess, doing mathematical sums, decision making, writing, and solving puzzles.
+These types of epilepsy are very rare and are often the subject of clinical and scientific interest.
+If you have one of these epilepsies, the same, specific, thing always triggers your seizures.

 Treatment for reflex epilepsy

 Wherever possible, you should try to avoid the thing that triggers your seizures.
 But if this is difficult, or you also have seizures that don’t have a trigger, you may want to consider taking epilepsy medicines.

 Despite the fact that reflex epilepsies are rare, there is a lot of scientific interest in them.
 Researchers want to find out why a specific activity or stimulus can trigger an epileptic seizure.
 Research also continues into why certain things can trigger seizures in some people, but not in others.